ixmon/console-client/README.md

 #### Help Documentation

-Pressing ESC from within the program will show you keyboard shortcuts and some quick information about
+Pressing ESC from within the program will show you keyboard shortcuts (VIM and arrow keys, plus a few more) and some quick information about the syntax of the configuration file, and please check out http://Ixmon.com to see this program reincarnated as an ajax webapp.